 All WOS students will receive a bus pass prior to the start of school.
 When boarding the bus at the school, each student will be required to present their ID card to the driver.

-If you plan to pick up your child from school, please send a note with your child that morning to advise the school that your child should not get on the bus that afternoon.
+Please send a note with your child in the morning advising the school that you will be picking up your child so the teacher will know beforehand that your child should not get on the bus that afternoon.
 Your child should always know the plan, unless, of course, an emergency arises.

 Cottage Lane Elementary School (Grades 3-5)

-All Cottage Lane students will receive a bus pass prior to the start of school.
+All CLE students will receive a bus pass prior to the start of school.
 When boarding the bus at the school, each student will be required to present their ID card to the driver.

-When buses are unloading children at the school, between 8:50-9:10AM, cars are not permitted to enter the bus lane.
-Students arriving by car are to be dropped off on the side of Cottage Lane and walk down the sidewalk to enter school.
+When buses are unloading children at the school, between 9:00-9:25AM, cars are not permitted to enter the bus lane.
+Students arriving by car are to be dropped off from the car lane and utilize the crosswalk between the car lane and bus lane.
 Personal vehicles that have dropped off students will then drive through the CAR ONLY lane in the parking lot and proceed out to Western Highway.
 There will be a staff member on duty providing directions.
 DO NOT pass a bus when its red lights are flashing and the stop sign is out in the bus lane.
-NOTE: Pick up and drop off of walkers is no longer permitted at the Greenbush Academy Building on Western Highway for safety reasons, parking in this location is for SOCSD faculty and staff only.
+NOTE: Pick up and drop off of walkers is not permitted at the Greenbush Academy Building on Western Highway for safety reasons.
+Parking at this location is for SOCSD faculty and staff only.

-If you plan to pick up your child at dismissal, please send a note with your child in the morning to advise the school that your child should not get on the bus that afternoon.
+If you plan to pick up your child at dismissal, please send a note with your child in the morning to advise the school so the teacher will know that your child should not get on the bus that afternoon.
 Your child should always know the plan, unless of course, an emergency arises.

 South Orangetown Middle School (Grades 6-8)